ForNeVeR/git-submerge/README.markdown

 (Semicolons are gitlinks; we'll use slashes for merges.)

-After running `git submerge sub`, the history will look like this:
+After running `git submerge submodule`, the history will look like this:

     repository   A-B---D'-E'-F'--H'--------L'--N'----P'   master
                     \ / \       / \           /